monlim/Handmate-OSC/README.md

-# MediaPipe-Hands-OSC
+# Handmate-OSC
-MediaPipe-Hands-OSC implements the Google MediaPipe Hand model on the browser, getting the landmarks from two hands and outputting to OSC via UDP using the [osc.js library](https://github.com/adzialocha/osc-js#osc-js).
+Handmate-OSC implements the Google MediaPipe Hand model on the browser, getting the landmarks from two hands and outputting to OSC via UDP using the [osc.js library](https://github.com/adzialocha/osc-js#osc-js).
+UPDATE- there is an OFFLINE version available here: https://github.com/monlim/Handmate-OSC-Offline

 # Installation Guide for Beginners
 You must have Node installed on your computer.
 If you don't, download the latest stable version [here](https://nodejs.org/en/).
 Launch the installer and install Node.